 Cellulite, Rimples and Dimples: A Beautiful Reality Check

 It’s everywhere in real life and absolutely nowhere in TV, movies or magazines.
 It’s unrelated to health, yet constantly depicted as a sure sign of lazy slobbiness.
-The vast majority of women have it, but it gets depicted as shocking headline news in media non-stop.
+Large or small, the vast majority of women have it, but it gets depicted as shocking headline news in media non-stop.
 A multi-million dollar industry has claimed for decades to have the keys to cure it, but it’s just as prevalent today as it ever has been.
 What is this mysterious ailment?

 The trail leads directly to “body contouring,” “laser lipo,” “firming creams,” “skin tightening solutions,” fitness magazine headline claims, shapewear of every kind, and so many more.
 Countless companies and industries claim to hold the keys to “fixing” the “flaws” of dimply bums and cottage cheese thighs and they pay HUGE money for media advertising, so it’s incredibly risky and unprofitable for any media outlet to showcase a woman who isn’t looking perfectly ideal – especially in a positive light, like as a protagonist, love interest, or successful in any arena.
 Honestly, can you think of any mass media examples showing otherwise?
 We can’t.